LIFT WORKSPACE

 Create visual & structural consistency

-Inconsistent visuals (and even inconsistent capitalizations) make a web experience feel unpolished, unprofessional, or worse, and hard to trust.
+A web experience that feels unpolish feels unprofessional, or worse, and hard to trust.
+My fix:

 ITERATION